Jan Savitt: Career

 In 1938, Jan Savitt & His Top Hatters broadcast from 5–5:30 pm every Tuesday, Wednesday, Thursday, and Friday as the KYW staff orchestra at KYW/NBC in Philadelphia.
 Saturday's weekly broadcast was one hour, coast-to-coast.
 The group also played at the Earl Theatre and performed with The Andrews Sisters and The Three Stooges.

 He got his start in popular music some time later as music director of KYW, Philadelphia, where he evolved the unique "shuffle rhythm" which remained his trademark.
 Numerous sustaining programs created such a demand for the "shuffle rhythm" that Savitt left KYW to form his own dance crew.

 Savitt's band was notable for including George "Bon Bon" Tunnell, one of the first African American singers to perform with a white band.
 Tunnell's recording with Savitt included Vol Vistu Gaily Star (co-composed by Slim Gaillard) and Rose of the Rio Grande.
 Helen Englert Blaum, known at the time as Helen Warren, also sang with Savitt during the war years.

+Savitt and his orchestra had a bit role in the 1946 film High School Hero.